how often should a boiler be serviced

 Your boiler is becoming less efficient

-Why Boiler Servicing Matters
+Why Is Boiler Servicing Important?

 Having your boiler serviced guarantees your safety and saves you money in the long run.
 Let’s take a look at why this matters: